openstack-archive/murano-specs/specs/kilo/murano-agent-timeouts.rst

 Problem description
 ===================

-* During the agent`s work could be some problems with execution of scripts and VM may hang.
-In this case user will wait indefinitely without knowing what's happend.
+* During the agent`s work there could be some problems with execution of scripts and VM may hang.
+In this case user will wait indefinitely without knowing what's happened.

 * Currently there is no feedback from agent so, it`s impossible to determine whether agent is ready to  accept execution plans or not.

-It is proposed to provide mechanism of timeouts which solve these problems.
+It is proposed to provide mechanism of timeouts which solves these problems.

 Proposed change
 ===============